 The sad reality of organ transplantation is the demand for healthy organs far exceeds the supply of organs from deceased organ donors.
 However, with the option of a living donor kidney transplantation, patients can now receive an organ from a family member, friend, or a kind stranger, without waiting on a long UNOS organ list.

 NewYork-Presbyterian is a leader in living donor kidney transplant.
-Our programs at Weill Cornell Medical Center and Columbia University Medical Center were founded in 1963 and 1970, respectively.
-Over the years, our transplant teams have revolutionized the kidney donation operation — perfecting the minimal-access kidney donation procedure (laparoscopic nephrectomy), which leaves only a small three-inch incision mark.
-We have also pioneered in offering transplantation for incompatible donors and recipients.
+Our living organ donation programs at NewYork-Presbyterian/Weill Cornell Medical Center and NewYork-Presbyterian/Columbia University Irving Medical Center were founded in 1963 and 1970.
+Over the years, our transplant teams have revolutionized the kidney donation operation — perfecting the minimally invasive kidney donation procedure (laparoscopic nephrectomy), which leaves only a three-inch incision mark, and three smaller ½-inch marks at the site.
+We have also pioneered offering transplantation for incompatible donors and recipients at our transplant centers.

-The ultimate goal of any transplant surgery is to improve the quality of life and longevity of the organ recipient.
-Deceased-donor and living donor kidney transplant both offer recipients a chance at a longer life that is unencumbered by the need for dialysis, which puts you at an increased risk for infection.
+The ultimate goal of any transplant surgery is to improve the organ recipient's quality of life and longevity.
+Deceased-donor and living donor kidney transplants both offer recipients a chance at a longer life that is unencumbered by the need for dialysis, which puts you at an increased risk for infection.
 However, living donor transplantation has many benefits that deceased donor transplant does not, including:

 - Better survival rates.
 On a national level, long- and short-term survival rates for living donor kidney transplants are higher than that of deceased-donor transplant.
 At NewYork-Presbyterian, our living donor transplant patients exceed the national average at the one-month, one-year, and three-year post-transplant review periods.